Winter Prep Service at The Garage

 Check your wiper blades!

-It’s a really good idea for Vancouver drivers to replace their blades in the fall before the BC winter storms.
-If you live where there’s a lot of snow and ice in Vancouver, you might want a special winter blade that resists freezing up.
-And be sure to have enough windshield washer fluid.
+It’s a really good idea to replace wiper blades in the fall before the winter storms.
+If you live where there’s a lot of snow and ice, you might want a special winter blade that resists freezing up.
+And be sure to check that you have plenty of windshield washer fluid.

 Check your tires!

-The final thing for Vancouver drivers to consider is their tires.
+The final thing to consider is their tires.
 Any tire can lose pressure over time – up to one pound every six or eight weeks.
-For every 10 degrees the temperature drops in Vancouver you lose another pound of pressure.
-So if it was 80 degrees outside in Vancouver when you checked your tire pressure two months ago and now it’s 40 degrees out, you could be down 5 pounds of pressure.
-That’s enough to be a vital safety issue and it’s also hard on your fuel efficiency.
+For every 10 degrees the temperature drops you lose another pound of pressure.
+So if it was 80 degrees outside iwhen you checked your tire pressures months ago and now it’s 40 degrees, you could be down 5 pounds of pressure.
+That’s enough to be a vital safety issue and it's also hard on your fuel efficiency.
 You may need special winter tires as well.
-Your The Garage tire professional can help you find the right tire design for your Vancouver expected road conditions.
+Your The Garage tire professional can help you find the right tire design for your expected road conditions.

-If you’re getting winter tires in Vancouver, it is always best to put them on all four wheels.
+If you’re getting winter tires, it is always best to put them on all four wheels.
 If you are only getting two, it might be best to put them on the rear – even if you have a front-wheel drive or four-wheel drive vehicle.
-This is a very important safety measure recommended by BC tire manufacturers.
-Sliding or fish-tailing on ice and snow is a matter of not having enough traction at the rear end.
+This is a very important safety measure recommended by tire manufacturers.
+Sliding or fish-tailing on ice and snow is caused by not having enough traction at the rear end.
 That is why your newest tires should probably always be on the rear.
-Check with your understanding The Garage technician.
+Check with your technician at The Garage.